This post may contain affiliate links. See my disclosure policy.

 Frequently asked questions

-Thanks to the rich-flavored marinade, these grilled chicken skewers has a rich savory flavor with sweet notes and hints of lemongrass.
+Thanks to the rich-flavored marinade, these grilled chicken skewers have a rich, savory flavor with sweet notes and hints of lemongrass.
 It is also smoky when cooked on a grill.

 Chicken satay is a popular dish in Thailand, Malaysia, and Indonesia and has many variations.
-The Thai version inspires this particular recipe.
+The Thai version inspires my particular recipe.

 Yes!
-Using a grill pan works just fine if you don’t want to bust out a charcoal or outdoor grill.
+Using a grill pan works fine if you don’t want to bust out a charcoal or outdoor grill (I did it for these photos).
 Just be sure to avoid overcrowding the chicken on the pan and cook in batches if needed.

 Chicken Satay Recipe